-Deep Integration of AnQi CMS with Go Language: Unlock More Possibilities of Templates
+Deep integration of AnQi CMS with Go language: unlock more possibilities of templates

-Usually, we directly access the fields of Go structures in templates, like{{ archive.Title }}Get the article title, or{{ archive.Thumb }}Get the path of the article thumbnail.This method is concise and clear, suitable for displaying most static data.However, in certain more complex scenarios, we may need to dynamically process this data, such as generating different-sized thumbnails based on different page sizes, adding watermarks, or executing some complex business logic before outputting the final result.If it is possible to call predefined methods of the Go struct directly in the template, it can greatly enhance the flexibility and dynamic nature of the template.
+Generally, we directly access the fields of Go structures in templates, such as{{ archive.Title }}Get the article title or{{ archive.Thumb }}To get the thumbnail path of the article.
+This method is concise and clear, suitable for most static data display.However, in some more complex scenarios, we may need to dynamically process this data, such as generating different sizes of thumbnails based on different page sizes, adding watermarks, or executing some complex business logic before outputting the final result.If it is possible to directly call the predefined methods of the Go structure in the template, it can greatly enhance the flexibility and dynamism of the template.

-This is the cleverness of Anqi CMS: its template engine is designed to be smart enough to directly identify and call the Go language structurally definedPublic Method[That is capitalized method).This provides us with an elegant solution, encapsulating complex business logic in the Go backend, and calling it in the most intuitive way in the template.
+This is the cleverness of Anqi CMS: its template engine is designed to be sufficiently intelligent, able to directly identify and call the Go language structure defined inPublic Method(i.e., the method with the first letter capitalized).
+This provides us with an elegant solution, encapsulating complex business logic in the Go backend, and calling it in the most intuitive way in the template.

 - Check